Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Probabilistically Tightened LiRPA via Underestimation

 \begin{lemma}[Tighter Qualitative bound] Fix a neuron in our $N$-layer DNN and let $z$ be the be the function mapping the input network to the pre-activation value of the neuron.
 Let $\overline{l} = \min_{k=1,\ldots,n} z(\vx_k)$ the minimum pre-activation value observed in a sample of $n$ inputs, $\vx_1,\ldots,\vx_n$ independently and uniformly drawn from $\mathcal{C} \subseteq \mathbb{R}^{d}$.
 Let ${l^*} = \min_{\vx \in \mathcal{C}} z(\vx)$, the true minimum pre-activation value achievable over all $\vx \in \mathcal{C}$.
 Let $Y_1,Y_2,\ldots,Y_n$ be the order statistics for $z(\vx_1),\ldots,z(\vx_n)$.
 For all $p \in (0,1)$, then it holds that:

 with $a \approx log(\nu)/log\left(\frac{Y_\nu-Y_3}{Y_3-Y_2}\right)$, with $\nu$ any integer valued function of $n$ such that $\nu(n)\to\infty$ and $\nu(n)/n \to 0$. \end{lemma}

-Importantly, Lemma \ref{lemma:qual_bound}, holds under the assumption that the samples $Y_1,\ldots,Y_n$ follow a nondegenerate limit distribution function in the form $1-exp(-x^a)$ for some $a>0$ \cite{de1981estimation}.
-In particular, this is true for uniformly differentiable $f$, which is the case for most common neural networks, e.g., when the activation functions are Sigmoid, Tanh, etc. For ReLU-based networks, where the differentiability requirement is not satisfied, we can still apply Lemma \ref{lemma:qual_bound} by splitting the non-linearities, i.e., splitting all the ReLU nodes, achieving a linear system differentiable everywhere.
-Specifically, when a ReLU split introduces new linear constraints, we apply rejection sampling to ensure that drawn samples satisfy the additional constraints.
-Since the points sampled from the original perturbation region are i.i.d., the rejection phase acts simply as a filter to enforce the constraints, still resulting in a computationally efficient method.
+Importantly, Lemma \ref{lemma:qual_bound}, holds under the assumption that the samples $Y_1,\ldots,Y_n$ follow a nondegenerate limit distribution function in the form $1-exp(-x^a)$ for some $a>0$ \citep{de1981estimation}.
+In particular, this is true for uniformly differentiable $f$, which is the case for most common neural networks, e.g., when the activation functions are Sigmoid, Tanh, etc. For ReLU-based networks, where the differentiability requirement is not satisfied, we can still apply Lemma \ref{lemma:qual_bound} by splitting the non-linearities, i.e., splitting all the ReLU nodes, achieving a linear system differentiable everywhere \cite{babSplitRelu}.